chilldanil/privat_ifc/README.md

 1. Visit the landing page
 2. Click "Launch Viewer" to open the IFC viewer
 3. Upload an IFC file using the upload button or drag-and-drop
-4. Navigate the 3D model using mouse controls
+4. Navigate the 3D model using mouse controls:
+   - Left-click to select elements
+   - Right-click and drag to rotate
+   - Middle-click/scroll to zoom
+   - Left+right click or middle-click to pan
-5. Click on elements to view their properties
+5. Click on elements to view their properties in the right panel
+6. Use the Model Structure panel to navigate the building hierarchy

+## Recent Updates

+- Fixed toolbar positioning - now properly fixed to the top of the viewer
+- Added padding to main content to prevent overlap with the fixed toolbar
+- Improved UI consistency and interaction experience
+- Enhanced resizable panels for better workflow

 ## License